Aanand L. Rai: Breakthrough and success (2011–2015)

-Career decline (2018-present)
+Career decline (2018–present)

 His next directorial was the big-budget romantic drama Zero (2018) starring Shah Rukh Khan, Anushka Sharma and Katrina Kaif in lead roles.
 The film tells the story of a love triangle between a dwarf man, a scientist with cerebral palsy, and an alcoholic actress.
 Despite high hype prior to release due to its A-list star-cast and Rai's previous successful ventures, the film emerged as a commercial disaster at the box-office, and received mixed-to-negative reviews from critics.

 In 2021, he directed the romantic fantasy comedy-drama Atrangi Re starring Dhanush, Sara Ali Khan and Akshay Kumar in lead roles.
 Delayed due to the COVID-19 pandemic in India and rescheduled multiple times due to the nationwide lockdown due to the pandemic, the film was released on Disney+ Hotstar, bypassing theatrical release.
 It opened to mixed reviews from critics upon release, with praise for its unconventional plot, but criticism for its incoherent screenplay and execution of overall storyline.

 In 2022, he directed Kumar again alongside Bhumi Pednekar in the family comedy-drama Raksha Bandhan.
 The film received mixed-to-negative reviews from critics, and emerged as a commercial disaster at the box-office.

-Rai is next set to direct the standalone sequel to Raanjhanaa, titled Tere Ishk Mein, which is set to release in 2025.
+In 2025, Rai directed Dhanush and Kriti Sanon in Tere Ishk Mein, a spiritual sequel to Raanjhanaa.
+The movie was a moderate commercial success.